 The list of supported Bit Rate Modes:

-• Constant - recommended for constant-bit-rate network transmission when decoding in real-time a fixed end-to-end audio delay.
+- Constant - recommended for constant-bit-rate network transmission when decoding in real-time, with a fixed end-to-end audio delay.
 However, due to strict constant bit rate constraints, this mode results in lower audio quality and higher complexity than other encoding modes.

-• Average - recommended for controlling file size.
-Unlike Constant mode, this mode does not provide constant delay when using constant bit rate transmission, but this mode provides almost the best global quality while still being able to strictly control the resulting file size.
+- Average - recommended for controlling file size.
+Unlike Constant mode, this mode does not provide a constant delay when using constant bit rate transmission; however, it offers nearly optimal global quality while still allowing for strict control over the resulting file size.
 This mode is selected by default.

-Bit Rate Mode is inapplicable and has no effect when Apple Lossless Audio Codec is selected.
+Bit Rate Mode is not applicable and has no effect when the Apple Lossless Audio Codec is selected.

 VBR Quality

 VBR Quality is applicable only when one of the AAC codecs is selected and Bit Rate Mode is Variable.
-Allows selecting algorithm allowing to encode audio with the best quality or with the best speed.
+Allows selecting an algorithm that encodes audio with the best quality or the best speed.

 Bit Rate

-The higher the bit rate, the better the quality, but higher bit rates create larger files.
-'Auto' lets the application calculate the best bit rate of encoded audio depending on the bit rate of source files.
-‘Auto’ is selected by default.
+The higher the bit rate, the better the quality; however, higher bit rates result in larger files.
+'Auto' allows the application to calculate the optimal bit rate for encoded audio based on the source file's bit rate.
+‘Auto' is selected by default.

 Sample Rate

-A fixed Sample Rate also can be set from 8000 to 384000 Hz, depending on the selected M4A Codec.
-If the Sample Rate of source audio differs from the fixed Sample Rate, the output audio will be resampled.
+A fixed Sample Rate can also be set from 8000 to 384000 Hz, depending on the selected M4A Codec.
+If the Sample Rate of the source audio differs from the fixed Sample Rate, the output audio will be resampled.

 Channels

-• Mono (1 Channel).
-If the source audio has more than one channel, it will be downmixed to mono.
+- Mono (1 Channel).
+If the source audio has more than one channel, it will be downmixed to a mono channel.

-• Stereo (2 Channels).
-If the source audio has more than two channels, it will be downmixed to stereo.
+- Stereo (2 Channels).
+If the source audio has more than two channels, it will be downmixed to a stereo format.

 Bit Depth

-Select ‘As Source’ when the Bit Depth should be assigned to 16, 24 or 32 bit, depending on the bit depth of source audio.
+Select ‘As Source’ when the Bit Depth should be assigned to 16, 24, or 32 bit, depending on the bit depth of the source audio.
 ‘As Source’ is the default preferred setting.
 Bit Depth is applicable only when ALAC (Apple Lossless Audio Codec) is selected.

 Compression Level

-Specifies the value of compression level and selects the algorithm allowing to encode audio with the best compression or with the best speed.
-The default setting is ‘High’ which means the highest compression level is in use.
-Compression Level is applicable only when ALAC (Apple Lossless Audio Codec) is selected.
+Specifies the value of the compression level and selects the algorithm that provides the best compression with the optimal speed.
+The default setting is ‘High’, which means the highest compression level is in use.
+The Compression Level is applicable only when ALAC (Apple Lossless Audio Codec) is selected.

 Extension